UserTesting Data Processing Agreement for Customers

 Schedules 1 and 2: Standard Contractual Clauses and International Data Transfer Addendum

 Unless otherwise agreed in writing by the parties, by executing an Order, Customer is deemed to execute the SCCs as set out in full on our website, which will have legally binding force on the parties.
 A link to the SCCs can be found here.
 The following Appendices are incorporated by reference into the SCCs.

 This Appendix - Annex I (or “Annex I”) is incorporated into the DPA.
 All capitalized terms used but not defined below will have the meanings given to them in the DPA.

-The Data Exporter is (i) the company that has executed the Standard Contractual Clauses as a Data Exporter and (ii) all Customer Affiliates (as defined under the Agreement) established within the European Economic Area (EEA) and Switzerland that export Customer Personal Data under the Agreement.
+The Data Exporter is (i) the company that has executed the Standard Contractual Clauses as a Data Exporter and (ii) all Customer Affiliates (as defined under the Agreement) established within the European Economic Area (EEA), UK or Switzerland that export Customer Personal Data under the Agreement.

 Nature of the Processing

 The Data Importer provides the Platform and Services to the Data Exporter, in the course of which it Processes certain Personal Data as a Processor.
 UserTesting Platform is software platform that enables its customers to develop test plans and define audiences in order to solicit perspectives on any brand, design, content or offering.